nicoinch/metrics-web-components/README.md

 It will generate a `dist` folder containing the built application and a `dist-lib` folder containing the built web components library and the example web page.

-A preliminary step in included in this command, `npm run tailwind` to generate the CSS styles needed by web components in `style-for-wc.css`.
+A preliminary step is included in this command, `npm run tailwind` to generate the CSS styles needed by web components in `style-for-wc.css`.

 ## Preview the application